Article from the 2015-07-23, by Anja Beckmann

 The Wagenfeld lamp is produced by Tecnolumen, still according to the original design by Wilhelm Wagenfeld of 1924.
 Every lamp has an embossed license number under the base.
 It has the Bauhaus and Ternolumen symbols.

 Not all the design objects are like the original design.
 They are optimized – partly in cooperation with the designer – along their lives.
 A good example for such re-editions are the Eames Plastic Chairs by Ray & Charles Eames.
 The original was made of fiberglass.
 The plastic material of today didn’t exist in the same quality back then.
 The manufacturer Vitra started using polyamide for seats in the end of the 1990s.
-The original material mix with visible fiberglass at the surface went lost, but the chair became noticeably cheaper.
-Vitra uses polypropylene today.
-Hermann Miller, who has a production license for the Eames Chairs apart from Vitra, renewed and marketed a series of the original Eames Moulded Fiberglass Chairs in 2014.
+Today the manufacturer uses polypropylene.

 A similar example is given by the der Panton Chair.
 This one couldn’t be produced after the first series because the plastic material wasn’t resistant enough.
 The design classic was re-edited in the 1980s and 90s.
 Vitra worked at the re-edition together with the designer Verner Panton.

 Licensed re-editions – design objects sold by us at Connox.
-They aren’t “the originals” but they’re what’s closest to the original – made based on the original designs and according to the material standards chosen by the designers.
+They’re what’s closest to the original – made based on the original designs and according to the material standards chosen by the designers.

 We talk about plagiarism when patented design objects are copied for little money by a manufacturer who hasn’t got the license to produce the objects.
 The names of the brands or designers ere the face of the product to the public, which is the reason why plagiarisms are named after the original products, without focussing on the design and the material.
 “The quality of plagiarisms is miles away from the original – or the licensed re-editions”, assesses the product manager.
 “Many plagiarisms are cheap copies and absolutely poorly processed.”